+Lower bounds for $\Lcal_n^*(\Tcal)$ are difficult to calculate in general, but in this section we make some inroads towards this goal, categorized into two subsections.
+In \autoref{sec:ogawa} we study multisections with small $\Lcal_n^*(\Tcal)$-invariant and prove \autoref{thm:ogawaV1} and \autoref{thm:ogawaV2a}, which are the main technical inputs for the proofs of \autoref{thm:leq1} and \autoref{thm:leq2}, respectively.
+In \autoref{sec:irred_multisections}, we give lower bounds for c-irreducible multisections in terms of the parameters $(g,k;b,c)$, and in particular prove \autoref{thm:lower_bound_1_V2}, which is the main technical input for the proof of \autoref{thm:gb}.
+Our characterizations throughout will use the terminology from \autoref{subsec:new_from_old}.

-\subsection{Multisections with small \texorpdfstring{$\Lcal^*$}{L*}-invariant}
+\subsection{Multisections with small \texorpdfstring{$\Lcal_n^*$}{L*}-invariant}

-In this section, we consider multisections with $\Lcal^*$-invariant at most two.
+In this section, we consider multisections with $\Lcal_n^*$-invariant at most two.
 The main idea is that the condition $\Lcal_n^*\leq 2$ forces $\Tcal$ to have c-reducing curves.
 Moreover, the multisections obtained by c-reducing $\Tcal$ also have small $\Lcal_n^*$-invariant. \autoref{thm:ogawaV1} shows that the pairs $(X,F)$ having $\Lcal_n^*\leq 1$ are simple.
-When $\Lcal_n^*(\Tcal)=2$ (\autoref{thm:ogawaV2a}) we are able to c-reduce $\Tcal$ to a collection of multisections $(g,b)=(0,3),(1,1),(2,0)$.
-In light of this, the authors of this work are interested in understanding multisections with small $(g,b)$-complexity. \begin{problem} List all pairs $(X,F)$ admitting a multisection with $(g,b)\in$ $\{(0,3)$, $(1,1)$, $(2,0)\}$ and $\Lcal_n^*=2$. \end{problem}
+When $\Lcal_n^*(\Tcal)=2$, \autoref{thm:ogawaV2a} shows that we can c-reduce $\Tcal$ to a collection of multisections $(g,b)=(0,3),(1,1),(2,0)$.
+In light of this, the authors of this work are interested in understanding multisections with small $(g,b)$-complexity. \begin{problem} List all pairs $(X,F)$ admitting a multisection with $(g,b)\in \{(0,3)$, $(1,1)$, $(2,0)\}$ and $\Lcal_n^*=2$. \end{problem}